utyujinn/dotfiles/README.md

 ```

 ## Update
-1. To update dotfiles, Go to .bin, and do this command.
+1. To update dotfiles, Go to sh, and do this.
 ```
 sh update.sh
 ```

 ## Uninstall
-1. To remove files, Go to .bin, and do this command.
+1. To remove files, Go to sh, and do this.
 ```
 sh uninstall.sh
 ```